Ariel Sharon: Legal findings

+Support for Iran

+During the Iran–Iraq War, Israel was one of the main suppliers of military equipment to Iran.
+The US on the other hand, was officially a staunch supporter of Saddam Hussein.
+In May 1982, Shraon spoke to NBC News and justified the Israeli position, saying that there was a threat to Iran from the Soviet Union.
+He opined that the US should not extend even tacit support for Iraq in the conflict.
+He was further concerned that Iranian success in the conflict had led to four Arab countries forming an Anti-Iraninan alliance, the Gulf Cooperation Council.

+It later transpired that the US was also selling arms to Iran, in what was to be known as the Iran–Contra affair.

 Political downturn and recovery

 After his dismissal from the Defense Ministry post, Sharon remained in successive governments as a minister without portfolio (1983–1984), Minister for Trade and Industry (1984–1990), and Minister of Housing Construction (1990–1992).
-In the Knesset, he was member of the Foreign Affairs and Defense committee (1990–1992) and Chairman of the committee overseeing Jewish immigration from the Soviet Union.
+In the Knesset, he was member of the Foreign Affairs and Defense committee (1990–1992) and chairman of the committee overseeing Jewish immigration from the Soviet Union.
 During this period he was a rival to then prime minister Yitzhak Shamir, but failed in various bids to replace him as chairman of Likud.
 Their rivalry reached a head in February 1990, when Sharon grabbed the microphone from Shamir, who was addressing the Likud central committee, and famously exclaimed: "Who's for wiping out terrorism?"
 The incident was widely viewed as an apparent coup attempt against Shamir's leadership of the party.

 Sharon unsuccessfully challenged Shamir in the 1984 Herut leadership election and the 1992 Likud leadership election.

 In Benjamin Netanyahu's 1996–1999 government, Sharon was Minister of National Infrastructure (1996–98), and Foreign Minister (1998–99).
-Upon the election of the Barak Labor government, Sharon became leader of the Likud party in the September 1999 Likud leadership election.
+Upon the election of the Barak Labor government, Sharon became the interim leader of the Likud party and subsequently won the September 1999 Likud leadership election.